RSE-Sheffield/RSE-Sheffield.github.io/pages/training/deeplearning/index.md

 type: text
 ---

-*This is intended to be a living document and will be added to and corrected over time.*
+<div class="alert alert-danger" role="alert">This page is no longer maintained, some of the links may no longer resolve
+to valid pages.</div>

 ## Sheffield Data Science and AI Community

 The [Sheffield Data Science and AI Community](https://sheffieldai.github.io/) connects researchers with an interest inData Science and Artificial Intelligence across the University of Sheffield.

 ## Artificial Intelligence and Machine Learning Training